-- Act in professional matters for each client as faithful agents or trustees.
+- Respectfully act in professional matters for each client as faithful agents or trustees.

-- Acoustical consultants shall not knowingly engage in deceptive acts or behavior that corruptly influences the actions of others.
+- Acoustical consultants shall not knowingly engage in deceptive acts or behavior that inappropriately influences the actions of others.

 - Interact with fellow acoustical consulting firms in a professional manner.

 - Recognize and fulfill their obligation to nurture and treat equitably fellow professionals within their organizations.